qlik-oss/qlik-embedded-analytics-workshop/.tutorial/05-object-ui-embed.md

 - QV02
   - object-id: `LzuJNJ`

-Refresh the rendered web page to see it updated with the embedded visualizations.
+Refresh the web application and navigate to the `qlik-embed objects` page to see it updated with the embedded visualizations.

 ## 5.3 Embed visualizations using expressions